 In order to obtain a teaching license for secondary education, valid for teaching in grades 5-12, the student must have a teaching major in a secondary teaching field.
-The requirements for these teaching majors are listed in the Teacher Preparation Handbook and in this bulletin.
-The following departments offer teaching majors/minors: All Science, Art, Biology, Chemistry, English, History, Economics/Political Science/Sociology, Mathematics, Music, Physics, and Spanish.
+The requirements for these teaching majors are listed in the Teacher Preparation Handbook and in this catalog.
+The following programs offer teaching majors/minors: All Science, Art, Biology, Chemistry, English, History, Economics/Political Science/Sociology, Mathematics, Music, Physics, and Spanish.